 How to use a CPL filter when shooting blue skies:

 – Make sure that both the filter and lens are clean.
-There is nothing worse than taking an amazing shot and realizing in post processing that there was dust in the lens or filter.
+There is nothing worse than taking an amazing shot and realizing in post processing that there was dust in the lens or a finger print on the filter.

 – Place yourself pointing at 90º from the sun.
 The CPL Filter won’t work if you are shooting directly into the sun or directly against the sun!

 – Rotate the front ring of the CPL Filter until you get the amount of polarization you are looking for.
 You can see this in the viewfinder and you can stop polarizing when the sky reaches the shade of blue you’re looking for.

 – Take various shots with different levels of polarization, so you have various options in post-processing.

 – If you over-polarize a shot and the sky turns almost black (like in the example above) DON’T PANIC!
 You can always rotate the filter back and reduce the polarization.

 How to use a CPL Filter when there is no sun

 – You don’t need to worry about the Sun here, so it doesn’t matter if you shoot directly into it.
 The clouds will block the Sun and defuse it’s light, making shadows softer.

 – Use a CPL Filter to get rid of the reflections that the water causes in vegetation and rocks by rotating the front ring.
 This will give you a whole new level of detail that was hidden underneath the reflections.
 You won’t be able to create this effect without a CPL.

 – By eliminating the reflections in the water, so you can see everything that is underwater. (see example above)